erlend-sh/erlend-sh/README.md

 ## Formative Travels

-[Rashidieh Camp](https://www.unrwa.org/where-we-work/lebanon/rashidieh-camp) was like a tiny city of 30’000 people living in brick & cement households.
+[Rashidieh Camp](https://www.unrwa.org/where-we-work/lebanon/rashidieh-camp) is a tiny city of 30’000 people living in brick & cement households.
 It is closing in on being a *century* old, having been established in 1936 (the Palestinians arrived later, in 1963).
 As such it is a strange place where time has stood still for generations.
 One of the best ways for the camp’s (especially younger) inhabitants to get out is by means of the internet, which lets them connect with people and opportunities.
-The internet was an important grounding force for me as well.
-In contrast to the constant maintenance mode of the camp, the web was a reliable reminder of forward movement.
+The internet was an important grounding force for me as well during my stay there.
+The web was a reliable reminder of forward movement in a place that was literally forbidden by law to develop itself.

 > 🕊 My experience in places like Rashidieh has deeply affected my ethics and worldview.
 What separates me from the people living under radically more difficult conditions is pure luck.
-I’m drawn to open source and remote working because the barrier to entry is relatively low.
-Given an education, a computer and an internet connection, there’s a way up.
+I’m drawn to innovations like open source and remote working because the barrier to entry is relatively low.
+Given an education, a computer and an internet connection, there’s a way up and out.
 It is one of my lifelong agendas to be part of companies that provide opportunity to those who have none.

 ## Discourse

 By the time I returned to Norway I had already been getting quite actively involved in the [Discourse community](https://meta.discourse.org/).
 We were using the Discourse forum platform for jMonkeyEngine, and I soon found myself spending more time on Discourse than jME.
 Eventually I was contributing on such a regular basis that it just made sense to have me join the company as their [first Community Advocate](https://blog.discourse.org/2015/12/discourse-team-grows-by-50/).
-This was a monumental moment for me as I had never before been paid to do this *open source thing* that had occupied so much of my time and brain cycles.
+This was a monumental moment for me as I had never before been paid to do this *open source thing* that had occupied so much of my time and brain cycles on a purely volunteer basis.
 I quickly learned the crucial [difference between an open source project and an open source company](https://meta.discourse.org/t/which-is-better-discourse-or-flarum/71726/7) and how they’re not mutually exclusive, but rather highly complementary.
 Some of my favorite projects at Discourse include the [Encouragement Fund](https://blog.discourse.org/2017/02/the-discourse-encouragement-fund/) and our [Free Hosting program](https://blog.discourse.org/2018/11/free-hosting-for-open-source-v2/), as well as a whole bunch of [open product development](https://meta.discourse.org/u/erlend_sh/summary).

 Towards the end of my tenure at Discourse I was running a team of 10 community advocates split between me and my counterpart in New Zealand.
 I was deeply invested in the company with strong opinions on how it should be run.
 These opinions eventually diverged so far from those of the founders that continuing to work there was untenable for me.
 We amicably parted ways and I’m still in touch with some of my friends from there.

 ## Rust GameDev

-The year thereafter was spent getting deeply involved with the Rust game development ecosystem, culminating in me [joining the board](https://community.amethyst.rs/t/welcome-say-hello/99/4) of the [Amethyst](https://amethyst.rs/) game engine and the [Rust gamedev working group](https://www.rust-lang.org/governance/wgs/gamedev).
-A lot of my time there is spent consulting indie developers on how they can turn their passion projects into a sustainable living.
+The year thereafter was spent getting deeply involved with the Rust game development ecosystem, culminating in me [joining the board](https://community.amethyst.rs/t/welcome-say-hello/99/4) of the Amethyst organisation and [helping to establish](https://internals.rust-lang.org/t/a-working-group-for-rust-game-development/8240) the Rust GameDev Working Group.
+A lot of my time in the Rust gamedev community is spent consulting indie developers on how they can turn their passion projects into a sustainable living.

 My most active personal pet-project is a MOBA game called [Shotcaller](https://github.com/amethyst/shotcaller).

+In my work for Heroic Labs I am coordinating the development of [Fish Game](https://forum.heroiclabs.com/t/fish-game-an-open-reference-game-using-nakama-for-multiplayer/1279?u=erlend_sh), an open source arcade game for 1-4 players.